proophsoftware/event-machine-docs/docs/tutorial/part_IV.md

 We work with the `Promise` and `Deferred` objects provided by the `ReactPHP` library (unfortunately, we have no PSR for promises yet).
 Event Machine takes care of resolving promises returned by prooph's query bus.

+{.alert .alert-info}
+Finders or resolvers are async by default, due to prooph's QueryBus used under the hood.
+However, a finder can implement the marker interface
+`Prooph\EventMachine\Querying\SyncResolver` to change method signature and return a result instead of resolving a deferred object.
+Check the docs for details.

 The finder needs to query the read model.
 While looking at projections we briefly discussed Event Machine's `DocumentStore` API.
 The finder can use it to access documents organized in collections.
 Let's see how that works.